 Patch testing is a valuable method for diagnosing allergic skin diseases.
 Small amounts of suspected allergens are applied to your skin in a controlled way, any reaction you have is then assessed by one of our consultant dermatologists.

 We can all have passing reactions to allergens on our skin but for some people, common substances cause debilitating conditions.
-Allergy patch testing in our London clinics helps find the cause.
+Allergy patch testing in our London clinic helps find the cause.

 This could be hair dye, or make up you are using, unknown exposure at work, or in any environment you visit.
 The advantage of patch testing is not having to be there, you are able to test the substance without the context.